 Piazza dei Miracoli

 This square is included among the exclusive list of UNESCO World Heritage sites.
 It is also home to a religious legend that has puzzled and intimidated visitors for a very long time.
 On the side of the Cathedral in Piazza dei Miracoli are signs etched into the marble.
 These strange writings have numbers that appear to change each time you count them; they are known as the “scratches of the devil.”
-In this very religious town, this type of site is quite alarming and eerie to its citizens.
-It has many eclectic buildings and structures making it particularly unique and lovely to visit, apart from the strange devilish presence!
+In this very religious town, this type of site is quite sinister and eerie for its citizens.
+It has many eclectic buildings and structures making it particularly fascinating and lovely to visit, apart from the strange devilish presence!

 ASCOLI Piceno, MARCHES